What are you looking for?

 Alice Lombard

-Author: Alice Lombard - 19 January 2017
+Author: Alice Lombard

 The ‘Land Of The Giants’ is home to Africa’s largest elephant population – comprising more than 10,000 kilometres square.
-The park has one of the largest concentrations of wildlife in Africa, making it an ideal location for an African safari and it is the third largest park in Botswana – after the Central Kalahari Game Reserve and the Kgalagadi Transfrontier Park.
+The park has one of the largest concentrations of wildlife in Africa, making it an ideal location for a safari and it is the third largest park in Botswana – after the Central Kalahari Game Reserve and the Kgalagadi Transfrontier Park.

 The park is located in the northern Botswana and its life-source is the Chobe River – which affor unique water based game viewing opportunities – such as the unforgettable sight of elephant herds swimming across the river, trunks raised.